green-coder/girouette/README.md

 ## Advantages of this approach

-With the right Girouette components in place, any parameters can be combined in the class names without leaving your usual REPL workflow.
+With the right Girouette components in place, any parameters can be combined in class names without leaving your usual REPL workflow.

 ### Large range on numbers